ipogudin/gauge/thrower/README.md

 thrower
 =====

-It is a component which sends and receive test data to/from HTTP servers.
+The thrower component sends test requests and receives responses to/from HTTP servers.